Microbiological hazards include bacteria, viruses, yeast & mould and protozoa.

 Pathogenic or Food poisoning bacteria

-There are many bacteria which can cause disease and are transmitted in food.
+Many bacteria can cause disease and are transmitted in food.
 These include:

 E.coli (various serotypes)